swiftlang/swift-org-website/documentation-workgroup/index.md

 * Coordinating meetings between workgroup representatives and the Core Team when issues need to be raised to the Core Team

-The workgroup’s members tries to make a decision independently by consensus whenever possible, and raises issues to the Core Team when there are particular challenges with reaching consensus on significant decisions.
+Workgroup members will try to make a decision independently by consensus whenever possible, and will raise issues to the Core Team when there are particular challenges with reaching consensus on significant decisions.

 ## Communication